C3/dbexpect/README.md

 Helping to ensure correctness of the job initially developed, and catching problems later on when someone makes a change that could affect existing functionality.

+dbexpect's expected audience is ETL developers, ie people who use Datastage, Informatica, Pentaho, SSIS etc on a day to day basis

 Sample test
 ---------